farre/rrcfg-tools/README.md

 ## Installation

-Download the latest [release](https://github.com/farre/rrcfg-tools/releases/tag/v1.0.0) and install extension from file.
+Download the latest `rrcfg-tools-x.y.z.vsix` from [release](https://github.com/farre/rrcfg-tools/releases/latest) and install extension from file.
 Marketplace submission pending.

 ## Configuring a project using the extension and start a debug session